BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		Scenic scenarios beyond simple random sampling.
 For how to define external parameters or interface to new external samplers, see :mod:`scenic.core.external_params`.

+	global parameters
+		Parameters of a scene like weather or time of day which are not associated with any object.
+		These are defined using the :keyword:`param` statement, and can be overridden from the command line with the :option:`--param` option.

 	modular scenario
 		A scenario defined using the :keyword:`scenario <scenario-stmt>` statement (rather than simply being the content of a Scenic file).